anthonysterling/anthonysterling.github.com/_posts/2016-01-04-an-introduction-to-moltins-product-modifiers-and-variants.md

 curl -sH "Authorization: Bearer $ACCESS_TOKEN" https://api.molt.in/v1/carts/my-demo-cart | jq
 {% endhighlight %}

 There you have it!
-We've created a product, defined a modifier for the product and it's variants, and added it to a cart ready for checkout - a whistle stop tour of Moltin's Product Modifiers and Variants.
+We've created a product, defined a modifier for the product and it's variants, and added it to a cart ready for checkout - a whistle stop tour of **moltin**'s Product Modifiers and Variants.

 [1]: https://stedolan.github.io/jq/
 [2]: http://curl.haxx.se/